Quelle

 Automated allocation engineManual only✓ Automated

-AI advisor (real account data)Basic✓ Anthropic API
+AI advisor (your financial data)Basic✓ Anthropic API

 iOS + Android at launchiOS only✓ Both at launch